-Lala has recently moved back to her hometown of Melbourne Australia after spending two years living in the United Kingdom.
-She trained at Federation University (formally BAPA) in Ballarat and Monash University in Melbourne.
-Lala is a singer, actor, dancer, musician, writer, voice coach, choreographer, musical director and fiercely passionate entertainer.
+Lala was born in Melbourne Australia and trained at Federation University (formally BAPA) in Ballarat and Monash University in Melbourne.
+She currently resides in Melbourne Australia after spending two years living and working internationally, basing herself in London in the United Kingdom.
+Lala is a singer, actor, dancer, musician, writer, voice coach, choreographer, musical director and adjudicator.

 In addition to her career as a performer, Lala is also a sought after Choreographer, Musical Director and Vocal Coach, teaching at Arts Educational Schools, The Urdang Academy and READ College in London.
 Lala was twice nominated for an Australian Lyrebird Award for her Musical Direction of Altar Boys (Fab Factory) and Aida (Karralyka).
 She also Musically Directed the 2016 Green Room Award Nominated Tick Tick Boom! which premiered at The Loft at Chapel off Chapel; produced by Pursued by Bear and directed by Paul Watson.
-Earlier this year, Lala partnered up with the Victorian Responsible Gambling Foundation to choreograph 'What's Your Gamble? for 3 Sides of the Coin Project (Theatre for Social Change).
+In 2019, , Lala partnered up with the Victorian Responsible Gambling Foundation to choreograph their touring production for the 3 Sides of the Coin Project.

-As a choreographer, Lala is the resident at St Michaels Grammar School in St Kilda and is currently working on their junior production of Joseph and the Amazing Technicoloured Dreamcoat.
-She has choreographed their productions of The Addams Family, Mulan Jr, The Little Mermaid Jr, Bye Bye Birdie and The Wedding Singer.
-She received Music Theatre Guild Nominations for her choreographic work on their production of Anything Goes and Bye Bye Birdie and for her creative flair on the highly acclaimed production of The Boy From Oz with St Bernards College in Melbourne.
+Lala spent seven years as the choreographer at St Michaels Grammar School in St Kilda, with performances at the National Theatre.
+She choreographed their productions of Joseph and the Amazing Technicolour Dreamcoat, Anything Goes, The Addams Family, Mulan Jr, The Little Mermaid Jr, Bye Bye Birdie and The Wedding Singer.
+She received Music Theatre Guild Nominations for her choreographic work on their production of Anything Goes, Bye Bye Birdie and The Addams Family and for her creative flair on the highly acclaimed production of The Boy From Oz with St Bernards College in Melbourne.
 Lala also choreographed the highly successful season of You’re a Good Man, Charlie Brown for Melbourne Musicals, directed by Bryce Ives and performed at the Cromwell Road Theatre.

 She continues to be a highly in demand specialist in all performing facets of Musical Theatre and live entertainment, as both a performer, mentor, teacher and adjudicator.